2016 Geylang stabbing death

-On 9 July 2016, a 52-year-old coffee shop worker named Goh Eng Thiam was attacked and stabbed six times by an elderly man in front of several witnesses outside a coffee shop at Geylang Lorong 23, Singapore.
-Goh, who sustained several knife wounds, died as a result of massive bleeding from a stab wound to his right arm, which cut through a major blood artery and caused him to die.
-Prior to the stabbing, Goh and the old man had gotten into a fight earlier on after the elderly man allegedly provoked him by asking if he was selling medicine, resulting in Goh fighting him before the man went to purchase a knife to seek revenge on Goh.
+On 9 July 2016, Goh Eng Thiam, a 52-year-old coffee shop worker, was attacked and stabbed six times by Toh Sia Guan, a 64-year-old scrap dealer, in front of several witnesses outside a coffee shop along Lorong 23 Geylang, Singapore.
+Goh, who sustained several knife wounds, died following massive bleeding from a stab wound to his right arm which cut through a major blood artery.
+Prior to the stabbing, the two had gotten into a fight after Toh allegedly provoked Goh by asking if he was selling medicine; this caused Goh to fight Toh, who subsequently purchased a knife to seek revenge.

-The elderly attacker was recognised by the witnesses and many other people as a homeless "karang guni" man, nicknamed "Hong Qigong" (meaning "chief of beggars" in Chinese), who often roamed the areas of Geylang to collect cardboard and re-sell them for money.
-The police spent twelve days tracing the man before they finally arrested the 64-year-old homeless Singaporean, whose real name was revealed to be Toh Sia Guan.
-Toh was charged and later found guilty of murder in relation to Goh's death, and he was sentenced to life imprisonment on 2 March 2020, four years after committing the crime.
+Toh was recognised by the witnesses and others as a homeless karang guni (Note: Scrap dealer in Singapore and Malaysia.) nicknamed "Hong Qigong" who often collected cardboard throughout Geylang to re-sell it for money.
+The police arrested Toh after twelve days of tracing him.
+On 2 March 2020, four years after the crime, Toh was charged and found guilty of murder and was sentenced to life imprisonment.